 2) \textit{Poor performance when extending to mask generation.} Things get worse in sparse attention because there is a mask generation phase.
-Suppose people want to get the quantified $S$ (i.e., mask matrix).
-They should get $Q$ first; Then use the quantified $Q$ to get the quantified $R$; Finally, to get quantified $S$.
+Suppose ReTransformer wants to get the quantized $S$ (i.e., mask matrix).
+ReTransformer should get $Q$ first; then use the quantized $Q$ to get the quantized $R$; finally, to get quantized $S$.
 Therefore, the generation of $Q$ (DDMM operation) becomes the critical path of the mask generation.
 3) \textit{Data dependency between the mask generation and attention calculation.} The mask generation of ReTransformer must wait for its attention calculation (i.e., data dependency).
 Because ReTransformer must generate $Q$ and $R$ matrices to get the mask matrix.
 Therefore, the mask generation of ReTransformer can not work concurrently with its attention calculation, i.e., ReTransformer does not see the potential of parallel execution between mask generation and attention calculation.}